Davit Nazaretyan

 Introduction

 External links are designed to connect two different pages of two different websites.
 For example, if I mention a Wikipedia article in this post, it will be an external link.
-For instance, an external link to Moz on our website can look like this:

 Feature Internal Links External Links